Extending fibrations on knot complements to ribbon disk complements: Extending the fibration on the knot complement to a fibration of the disk complement

-Let $p,q$ satisfy Proposition \ref{notindex2}.
-Let $\eta:[0,1]$ be an arc from $q$ to $p$ intersecting the leaves of $\F_1$ transversely.
-Proposition \ref{notindex2} exactly ensures that we may play a simple cancellation movie around $\eta$ to extend $\F_1$ to a valid movie on $t\in[1-\epsilon,1]$ so that $\F_{1-\epsilon}$ has $r-1$ cone and $r-1$ dot singularities.
-Proceed inductively to extend $\F_t$ to a valid movie on $t\in[0,1]$ so that $\F_0$ is nonsingular. \end{proof}
+Let $p,q$ satisfy Proposition~\ref{notindex2}.
+Let $\eta:[0,1]\to V$ be an arc from $q$ to $p$ intersecting the leaves of $\F_1$ transversely.
+Proposition~\ref{notindex2} exactly ensures that we may play a simple cancellation movie around $\eta$ to extend $\F_1$ to a valid movie on $t\in[1-\epsilon,1]$ so that $\F_{1-\epsilon}$ has $r-1$ cone and $r-1$ dot singularities.
+Proceed inductively to extend $\F_t$ to a valid movie on $t\in[0,1]$ so that $\F_0$ is nonsingular.
+This completes the proof of Lemma~\ref{simplecancel}. \end{proof}

-In the setting of Theorem \ref{maintheorem}, $\F_{s_n-\epsilon}$ is a singular fibration of a solid torus satisfying the hypotheses of Lemma \ref{simplecancel}.
+In the setting of Theorem~\ref{maintheorem}, $\F_{s_n-\epsilon}$ is a singular fibration of a solid torus satisfying the hypotheses of Lemma~\ref{simplecancel}.
 Therefore, we may take all the cancellation movies played from $t=s_n-\epsilon$ to $s_{n+1}+\epsilon$ to be simple.